Research Projects

 PhD

-Speech production and Perception in Challenging Listening Conditions: Investigating the Effects of Noise, Ear Occlusion, and Hearing Impairement
+Speech production in Challenging Listening Conditions: Investigating the Effects of Noise, Ear Occlusion, and Hearing Impairement

 When we speak, hearing ourselves in our acoustic environment calibrates our speech production.
 My research explores this process in various contexts.
 For example, in noisy settings, we automatically raise our voices, a response known as the Lombard effect.
 However, wearing hearing protection in these environments alters our voice perception and speech production.
 My first project examines how ear occlusion and noise impact speech by analyzing acoustic features from a speech database.
 My second project investigates the effect of hearing loss on speech production in different noise levels.
 Lastly, my final project studies how vision and room acoustics together influence speech by having participants speak in various virtual and auditory environments.